Olksdrd/telegram-live-parser/README.md

 ```
 2. Launch the mongoDB with `docker compose up -d mongo`.

-(Optional) Or `docker compose up -d` if you also want mongo-express UI.
+(Optional) Or `docker compose up -d mongo mongo-express` if you also want mongo-express UI.

 ### Configure Parser